Vineyard Hotel: Our full report

-Nestling in six acres of beautifully landscaped indigenous gardens, it's possible to stroll along pathways in the Vineyard's grounds which follow the Liesbeeck River, and spot hadeda ibis and guinea fowl on the lawns.
+Nestling in six acres of beautifully landscaped indigenous gardens, it's possible to stroll along pathways in the Vineyard's grounds which follow the Liesbeeck River, and spot hadeda ibis and giant tortoises (a huge hit with children) on the lawns.
 A 'Garden and Bird Guide' is available in each room for you to take as you amble through the gardens, helping you to identify the local flora and birdlife.

 The Vineyard Hotel is a mix of modern contemporary design built around an old historical house dating back to 1799 and is constantly being updated to keep up with current hotel trends.

 The Vineyard has a large and spacious foyer with ceramic-tiled floors and a central antique table topped with a large arrangement of fresh flowers.
+To one side of this is large a comfortable seating area and business centre.
 Located just off the foyer is Vineyard Antiques, a small shop specialising in antiques, silver and porcelain, as well as a separate shop selling local curios and jewellery.

-Directly behind the foyer, in the glass-roofed central courtyard, The Square restaurant is furnished with modern high-backed padded chairs.
+Directly behind the foyer, in the glass-roofed central courtyard, The Square restaurant is furnished with modern high and low-backed padded chairs.
 Lush green plants and tall trees give it a light and tropical feel.
-Here you will be served à la carte breakfasts, lunches and dinners and there is also a sushi bar which is open in the evenings.
-There is also a separate bar with large floor-to-ceiling windows leading out onto a terrace overlooking the garden.
+Here you are served breakfasts; lunches and dinners, and there is also a sushi bar which is open in the evenings.
+The dinner menu here changes every 3 days and uses fresh local produce.

-There are 207 rooms at the Vineyard Hotel, ranging from single rooms to very smart, two-bedroom self catering cottages in the grounds of the hotel.
-At the time of our visit (November 2007) a lot of the rooms were undergoing extensive refurbishment and upgrading.
+There are 208 rooms at the Vineyard Hotel, ranging from single rooms to very smart, two-bedroom self catering cottages in the grounds of the hotel.
+At the time of our visit (February 2016) some rooms were undergoing refurbishment and upgrading.
 This is part of a rolling programme of updating the hotel – using their own team of in-house craftspeople.
 We are very impressed to see that far from resting on its laurels, the Vineyard really is keeping updated and on top of the game.

 Most of the rooms in the main part hotel are divided into either: mountain-facing rooms – with views over the gardens towards Table Mountain; or courtyard-facing rooms, which look onto an open-air Japanese-style courtyard.
 The lush tropical trees and vegetation, and water-features, make this a calm and tranquil setting to look out onto.